tudoroancea/wordle/README.md

 If you want to try the game on your mobile device, you can install the Flutter SDK and run the game on your favorite device following these steps : https://docs.flutter.dev/get-started/install

 ## ⚠️ Disclaimer
-The word list is currently hardcoded in a JSON file you can find in the folder `assets`.
+The word list is currently hardcoded in a JSON file you can find in the folder `assets` (and in the Python script in the `scripts` folder used to geenrate it).
 In the future (see roadmap section), the list would stored remotely (eg with Firebase) and retrieved via API calls.

 So don't spoil yourselves ! 🙃